 Janet de Neefe (from Casa Luna Cooking School in Ubud, Bali) – our dear leader on this Food as Medicine cruise around the Spice Islands of Indonesia on the Kurabesi Explorer.

 Why had we come to this emerald speck of a Moluccan Island in the Banda Sea?
-Well, it was here that globilization started with the discovery of cloves, nutmeg and mace – world trade on a massive and lucrative scale that, up until the fifteenth century, had been controlled by Arab and Chinese seafarers who temptingly introduced to the west these exotic condiments with a myriad of proclaimed uses; the preservation and flavouring of food, protection from the plague, hallucinogenic properties and libidinal boost – amongst others.
+An island of immense historical significance – that you can walk around in half a day.
+Well, it was here that globilization started with the discovery of cloves, nutmeg and mace – world trade on a massive and lucrative scale that, up until the fifteenth century, had been controlled by Arab and Chinese seafarers who temptingly introduced to the west these exotic condiments with a myriad of proclaimed uses; the preservation and flavouring of food, protection from the plague, hallucinogenic properties and as an aphrodisiac – amongst others.
 These spices then were more valuable then than gold and would bring untold wealth to any country that could control their trade.

 There was one serious problem – getting here.
 So many lives were lost and dreams shattered in the race for the control of the Spice Islands – and here we were, where it all began.
-These days it is still hard to get to and largely forgotten, rarely appearing on any maps, with no electricity, just a couple of motorbikes and only basic medical services, Run’s importance in world history seems just a distant memory.
+These days it is still hard to get to and largely forgotten, rarely appearing on any maps, with no electricity, just a couple of motorbikes and very basic medical services, Run’s importance in world history seems just a distant memory, but it is one of the most romantic, exotic and interesting places I have ever visited.

 Nutmeg, cloves and mace, are indigenous to these few Banda Islands, Initially controlled by the Portuguese in the sixteenth century (hence the conversion of many of the Islanders to Christianity) then the brutal takeover and control by the Dutch in the seventeenth and eighteenth centuries – the Dutch East Indies Company was born here.
-But, here on Run, was a tiny and lucrative outpost of the British Empire – doggedly holding out against the Dutch until finally capitulating and swapping Run with the Dutch for the swampy and, at the time, worthless island of Manhattan – hence the name of the guest house where we were taking tea.
+But significantly, here on Run, was a tiny and lucrative outpost of the British Empire – doggedly holding out against the Dutch until finally capitulating and swapping Run with the Dutch for the swampy and, at the time, worthless island of Manhattan – hence the name of the guest house where we were taking tea – the Manhattan 2 (the King probably owned the Manhattan 1 as well!?)

 The nutmeg fruit ‘like an open door’ revealing the bright red aril, that is mace, covering the spice seed.